Digital Pre-Distorted One-Step Phase Retrieval Algorithm for Real-Time Hologram Generation for Holographic Displays: Applying the DPD Curve

-As shown in Fig. \ref{figure:applying-gamma-correction} (a), it can be seen that, before gamma correction, the edges between the buildings and the sky were quite ambiguous, with most detail of the sky being lost.
-In comparison, after gamma correction, the replay field (in Fig. \ref{figure:applying-gamma-correction} (b)) provided not only sharper edges between buildings and the sky, but also more detail of clouds in the sky.
-The MSE of the replay field for sample image 1 decreased from 0.06139 to 0.04920, which was a 19.86\% reduction.
+As shown in \cref{fig:Projection output of the two sample images before and after DPD}(a), it can be seen that, before DPD, the edges between the buildings and the sky were quite ambiguous, with most detail of the sky being lost.
+In comparison, after DPD, the replay field in \cref{fig:Projection output of the two sample images before and after DPD}(c) provided not only sharper edges between buildings and the sky, but also more detail of clouds in the sky.
+The NMSE of the replay field for sample image 1 decreased from 0.06139 to 0.04920, which was a 19.86\% reduction.

-In Fig. \ref{figure:applying-gamma-correction} (c), before gamma correction, the horse was difficult to distinguish from the background, especially around the horse's back area.
-But after gamma correction, as shown in Fig. \ref{figure:applying-gamma-correction} (d), contrast has been significantly boosted and the fine detail around this part of the horse is more evident.
-The MSE of the replay field for sample image 2 decreased from 0.04309 to 0.03635, which was a 15.64\% reduction.
+In \cref{fig:Projection output of the two sample images before and after DPD}(b), before DPD, the horse was difficult to distinguish from the background, especially around the horse's back area.
+But after DPD, as shown in \cref{fig:Projection output of the two sample images before and after DPD}(d), contrast has been significantly boosted and the fine detail around this part of the horse is more evident.
+The NMSE of the replay field for sample image 2 decreased from 0.04309 to 0.03635, which was a 15.64\% reduction.

-Hence, as summarised in Tab. \ref{tab:Gamma correction results for sample images}, gamma correction achieved a 19.86\% reduction in MSE for sample image 1 and a 15.64\% reduction in MSE for sample image 2, proving the effectiveness of gamma correction method on real-world test images.
+Hence, as summarised in \cref{tab:DPD results for sample images}, DPD achieved a 19.86\% reduction in NMSE for sample image 1 and a 15.64\% reduction in NMSE for sample image 2, quantitatively proving the effectiveness of DPD method for CGH of real-world test images using OSPR algorithm.

+Lastly, as the DPD is a one-to-one mapping, the computation time is negligible.
+In practice, the computational overhead is too small to be measured against randomness between subsequent runs.
+DPD can also be further accelerated in hardware using a hardware LUT, so that the DPD can be carried out instantly.
+This approach is widely adopted in gamma correction for displays.